-Sometimes we will provide you with a prospective student profile, but even if you confirm that you would like to host him/her, the match will not be completed until GoCanada confirms so in writing and specifically mentions that first contact may be made with the student.
-We will typically ask you to sign a Commitment to Host form as a final step to completing the match.
+Sometimes we will provide you with a prospective student profile, but even if you confirm that you would like to host him/her, the match will not be completed until Go Canada confirms so in writing and specifically mentions that first contact may be made with the student.
+We will typically ask you to sign a Commitment to Host form (you may do it by clicking here) as a final step to completing the match.

-Before the student's arrival, we will also ask you, the student, and the student's parents/legal guardians to sign the Homestay and Student Expectations Agreement.
+Before the student's arrival, we will also ask you, the student, and the student's parents/legal guardians to sign the Homestay and Student Expectations Agreement (you may do it by clicking here, filling out the required information and signing where applicable, as described on the document).